-We are delighted that we are able to reopen our gates and welcome our students, both day and boarding, back onto campus in August for the start of the 2021-22 academic year.
+We are delighted that we have opened our gates and welcomed our students, both day and boarding, back onto campus in August for the start of the 2021-22 academic year.

-In June 2021, the UK Government announced a delay in moving to Step 4 of the lifting of the lockdown restrictions until July 19, 2021.
-While we await the move to Step 4, we are certain we will be returning to campus in August 2021.
+In July 19, 2021, the UK Government announced moving to Step 4 of the lifting of the lockdown restrictions.
 As we move away from restrictions, we await UK Government guidance on the reduced extent of the mitigations schools must undertake toward ensuring student, faculty, and staff safety for the new academic year.
 We have revised our "Community Expectations" and our information related to "Arrival on Campus."

-To ensure we are ready for the return of our community in August 2021, we will review all our mitigation measures informed by the UK Government guidance for the full reopening of schools.
-These measures will include:
+To ensure we were ready for the return of our community for the 21-22 school year, we have reviewed all our mitigation measures informed by the UK Government guidance for the full reopening of schools.
+These measures include:

 - A requirement that people who are ill stay at home;

 - Active engagement in the National Health Service (NHS) Test and Trace.

 We are confident that these preventative measures will significantly mitigate risk and we are fortunate to enjoy a beautiful and spacious campus, small class sizes, and plenty of scope for outdoor learning.

 We aim to continue with as many on campus activities as possible.
 The updated 2021-22 Calendar can be found on your Parent LMS linked HERE.

 The UK Government continues to encourage all Middle and Upper School students, all teachers and staff, and all those living in their household to test themselves twice weekly.
 There is no requirement for primary-age school children to participate in these tests.

 We recommend that students regularly test on either Monday and Thursday or Tuesday and Friday of each week.
 The School does not need to be informed of your testing schedule but should be advised immediately in the event of a positive test result.